 They can also potentially help to streamline legal affairs.
 For example, in the event that one partner dies, the other will normally be able to access the funds in the joint account without having to go through the legal system.

-Joint accounts can also have financial benefits.
-For example, you may pay fewer fees with one account compared to having two separate accounts.
-Additionally, if you open a joint savings account, it may also be easier to meet any bonus interest conditions.
+Joint bank accounts can also have financial benefits.
+For example, you may pay fewer fees (such as account keeping fees) with one account compared to having two separate accounts.
+Additionally, if you open a joint savings account, it may also be easier to meet any bonus interest conditions that apply.
 For example, some banks pay bonus interest if a certain amount of money is deposited into the account each month.
 It may be easier to meet this condition with two incomes.